spoonboy-io/switch/README.md

 - Unit tests only cover the extraction routines
 - Only manually tested with unauthenticated GET requests at this time
 - The extraction code, caters for simple arrays and objects keys which store an array
-- Will panic if TLS cert is self cert ATM

 ### License
 Licensed under [Mozilla Public License 2.0](LICENSE)